 \begin{remark} For any agent-environment pair ($\agent, \env$) and any choice of basis $\agentsbasis$ such that $\agentsbasis \generates \{\agent\}$, exactly one of the following two properties must be satisfied:

 \end{remark}

-Thus, by \cref{thm:gen_insight}, every agent can be thought of as implicitly searching over a set of behaviors, and by \cref{thm:reaches_insight}, every agent will either (1) sometimes, or (2) never stop this search.
-We take this implicit search process to be the signature of learning, and will later exploit this perspective to define a continual learning agent (\cref{def:continual_learning_agent}) as one that continues its search forever.
-Our analysis in \cref{sec:crl_analysis} further elucidates basic properties of both the generates and reaches operators, and \cref{fig:reaches} visualizes the set relations that emerge between a basis $\agentsbasis$ and an agent set $\agents$ it generates through the reaches operator.
+Thus, by \cref{thm:gen_insight}, every agent can be thought of as implicitly searching over an agent basis, and by \cref{thm:reaches_insight}, every agent will either (1) sometimes, or (2) never stop this search.
+We take this implicit search process to be the behavioral signature of learning, and will later exploit this perspective to define a continual learning agent as one that continues its search forever (\cref{def:continual_learning_agent}).
+Our analysis in \cref{sec:crl_analysis} further elucidates basic properties of both the generates and reaches operators, and \cref{fig:generates_and_reaches} presents a cartoon visualizing the intuition behind each of the operators.
 We summarize all definitions and notation in a table in \cref{sec:notation_table}.

-\paragraph{Considerations on the Operators.} Naturally, we can design many variations of both $\generates$ and $\reaches$.
-For instance, we might be interested in a variant of reaches in which an agent becomes $\epsilon$-close under an appropriate metric to any of the basis elements, rather than require exact behavioral equivalence.
-Concretely, we highlight four axes of variation that modify the definitions of the operators.
+\paragraph{Considerations on the Operators.} Naturally, we can design many variations of both $\reaches$ and $\generates$.
+For instance, we might be interested in a variant of reaches in which an agent becomes $\epsilon$-close to any of the basis elements, rather than require exact behavioral equivalence.
+Concretely, we highlight four axes of variation that can modify the definitions of the operators.
 We state these varieties for reaches, but similar modifications can be made to the generates operator, too: \begin{enumerate}

 \item \textit{Realizability.} An agent reaches a basis (i) in all histories (and thus, all environments), or (ii) in the histories realizable by a given $(\agent, \env)$ pair.

 \item \textit{History Length.} An agent reaches a basis over (i) infinite or, (ii) finite length histories.